 Is Bradenton a Good Place to Live?
 The Weather Says Yes!

 If you love hot, sunny days with the occasional quick shower, you’re going to adore Bradenton.
 We see over 300 days of sunshine a year, which makes outdoor living a treat.
 When it rains, it usually clears up again the same day.
 Yes, some months get sticky and hot, and we do see the occasional hurricane.
 Being on the northern, west coast of Florida, though, we’re well protected from most major storms.
 If you judge a city by its weather, Bradenton, FL, is a great place to live!

 The Commute Time in Bradenton is Slightly Below Average

 If you’re part of the workforce, commuting time is a big deal (unless you work from home, of course).
 In Bradenton, we commute just slightly less than average, 24.6 minutes one way.
 The national average is 26.4 minutes, so we beat that by a smidge.
 Does that make Bradenton a good place or a bad place to live?
 In our humble opinion, it’s a good thing.

-Crime in Bradenton is Problematic
+There is Some Crime in Bradenton

 Not to end on a negative note, but, after all the good, there’s always a little bad.
 Bradenton’s ‘bad’ is our crime and safety record, which is just OK.
 We’re a bit higher in terms of violent crime and about 25% higher in property crime.
 Neither is awful, but any crime is worse than no crime.
 Still, it’s not something that we believe should keep anyone from moving to our lovely city.